-The best stick/handheld vacuum for high-pile carpet that we've tested is the Dyson V11 Animal.
+The best vacuum for high-pile carpet with a stick/handheld design that we've tested is the Dyson V11 Animal.
 This cordless stick/handheld does a great job of picking up everything from pet hair to baking soda on shaggy carpeting, though it may struggle a bit with larger, coarser material like sand.
-It comes with a wide range of tools and brushes to help you not only clean tight corners and small spaces but also curtains and furniture upholstery.
+It comes with a wide range of tools and brushes to help you clean not only tight corners and small spaces but also curtains and furniture upholstery.

 Unfortunately, some users may be put off by its plasticky build quality.
 It also has a very lengthy recharge time, as it takes roughly four hours to completely replenish its battery.
 Still, thanks to its impressive performance and low recurring costs, it's one of the best vacuums for high-pile carpet that we've tested.

 The Miele Complete C3 Alize PowerLine is the best canister vacuum for high-pile carpet that we've tested.
 This corded canister model does a great job of sucking up most kinds of debris on this kind of surface, ranging from pet hair to material like sand or baking soda, with very little drop in performance as its dirtbag fills up.
 Its seven-level suction adjustment feature should allow you to quickly adjust to changing surface types.